 Common Neck and Back Injuries Caused by Accidents

 While you can fracture a bony vertebra itself in a car accident or other type of accident, more commonly it is the disc in between the two vertebrae that is damaged in an accident.
 Two common accident related injuries are bulging discs and herniated discs.
 A bulging disc can occur when the outer ring of the disc is stretched and bulges beyond the margins of the vertebrae.
 A herniated disc occurs when the annulus fibrosis is torn and the gelatinous nucleus pulposus spills out.
 This can be extremely painful because the gelatinous material of the disc itself can put pressure on adjacent nerves.
 When this happens, a patient may experience radiating nerve pain down the extremity.
 This is called radiculopathy.
-Pain radiating down the arms and into the hands is usually associated with a disc injury in the neck, or cervical spine.
-Pain into the legs is usually associated with a disc injury in the low back, or lumbar spine.
-In addition, the disc material itself can cause an intense chemical irritation when it comes into contact with nearby nerves.
+Pain radiating down the arms and into the hands is usually associated with a disc injury in the neck or cervical spine.
+Pain in the legs is usually associated with a disc injury in the low back or lumbar spine.
+In addition, the disc material itself can cause intense chemical irritation when it comes into contact with nearby nerves.

 Treatments For Your Neck or Back Injury

 Injuries to the spine are usually diagnosed by Magnetic Resonance Imaging (MRI).
-There are several treatments available to manage a disc injury, including physical therapy, chiropractic treatment and rest.
+There are several treatments available to manage a disc injury, including physical therapy, chiropractic treatment, and rest.
 Your doctor may recommend trigger point or epidural steroid injections, both of which are targeted methods to reduce swelling and pain.
-There are also many different types of surgical procedures that are available, if your doctor determines that you need surgery.
-For example, during an operation called the Microendoscopic Discectomy, doctors create a small, minimally invasive incision which is used to remove a portion of the damaged disc.
+There are also many different types of surgical procedures that are available if your doctor determines that you need surgery.
+For example, during an operation called the Microendoscopic Discectomy, doctors create a small, minimally invasive incision that is used to remove a portion of the damaged disc.
 In another operation called a Discectomy and Fusion surgery, the entire damaged disc is removed and replaced with a bone graft secured by metal and screws.
 More recently, doctors have been performing disc replacement surgery.
 In this procedure, surgeons replace the damaged disc with an artificial disc.
 As with any surgery, you should discuss all options with your surgeon, and pick the type of surgery that makes the most sense for your condition.